-All staff directly involved in the care of residents should be vaccinated every year.
+All staff directly involved in the care of residents should be vaccinated against influenza every year.
 This includes:

 - administrative staff with patient contact, doctors, nurses, care assistant and therapists

-Staff should also encourage the family and friends of residents to get a flu shot each year, and remind them not to visit if they are not well, particularly if they have colds or flu-like symptoms.
+Staff should also encourage the family and friends of residents to get a flu shot each year.
+They should also be reminded to delay visiting if they are not feeling well, particularly if they have cold or flu symptoms.

 When to get vaccinated?

-It is never too late to vaccinate, even once the flu season is underway.
+Getting a flu shot is still useful even once the flu season is underway.

 Flu outbreaks - prepare, identify and manage